ipelupessy/gammalab/README.rst

   from gammalab.backend import SaveRaw

-Note that most of these provide rudementary implementations and are open to improvement.
-Note that the code is somewhat conceptual in nature and will not be the most optimized.
+Note that most of these provide rudementary implementations and are open to improvement, though the code is somewhat conceptual in nature and probably will never be the most optimized.

 Development
 -----------